 Battery packs, EV chargers and portfolio resilience.
 Our interview with BorgWarner’s top management

 BorgWarner is shifting its business to embrace zero-emission vehicles, thus adapting and improving its R&D structure, as well as production processes.
-At IAA 2024, we’ve had the opportunity to talk to Harry Husted, Vice President and CTO of BorgWarner, and Paul Farrell, Executive Vice President and Chief Strategic Officer, about the current and next steps of the company in the CV business.
+At IAA 2024, we’ve had the opportunity to talk to Harry Husted, Vice President and CTO of BorgWarner, and Paul Farrell, Executive Vice President and Chief Strategy Officer, about the current and next steps of the company in the CV business.

 Both battery packs and EV charging systems are key products for the renovated offering BorgWarner is boosting in the new energy commercial vehicle market.
 That means the global group is shifting its business to embrace zero-emission vehicles, thus adapting and improving its R&D structure, as well as production processes.
-At IAA 2024, we’ve had the opportunity to talk to Harry Husted, Vice President and CTO of BorgWarner, and Paul Farrell, Executive Vice President and Chief Strategic Officer, about the current and next steps of the company in the current challenging technological environment.
+At IAA 2024, we’ve had the opportunity to talk to Harry Husted, Vice President and CTO of BorgWarner, and Paul Farrell, Executive Vice President and Chief Strategy Officer, about the current and next steps of the company in the current challenging technological environment.
 Starting with the latest product launches.

 Going deeper into BorgWarner’s EV product portfolio